luislve17/amauta/README.md

 </details>

 Focusing on simplicity and readability, **_Amauta_** avoids a nested/indented syntax.
 Some repetition to access inner fields might be encountered, while encouraging separate modular definitions on more complex entities.
-You may find the fully detailed protocol on our [our documentation](https://luislve17.github.io/amauta/doc) (👷‍♂️⚠️Under development)
+You may find the fully detailed protocol on our [our documentation](https://luislve17.github.io/amauta/doc) (👷‍♂️⚠️Under development).

 ## Linter/Renderer
 Documenting expects to export a final page that is both professional and easy to navigate.
 Being honest, there are plenty platforms that do this quiet well, [after](https://www.dreamfactory.com/) you [click](https://redocly.com/) the "[talk to sales team](https://scalar.com/)" button [of course](https://stoplight.io/).